gremwell/qsslcaudit/README.md

 Connections can also be forwarded with help of HTTP proxy:

 * Setup HTTP/HTTPS proxy on the host which has network access to `qsslcaudit` instance.
-* Configure client's system to use proxy.
+* Configure the client's system to use proxy.
 * Configure proxy to forward incoming connections to the target host towards `qsslcaudit` listener.
 This is complicated step which is described below.

 Forwarding connections can not be done in [Burp](http://releases.portswigger.net/) (the only option is to forward all connections).
 [Fiddler](https://www.telerik.com/fiddler) also does not support such mode.
 A custom tool can be used (like Python script).